C4IROcean/OceanDataConnector/README.md

 # ocean_data_connector

-All the information you need to use the Ocean Data Connecto JupyterHub environment.
+All the information you need to use the Ocean Data Connector JupyterHub environment.

 Getting Started: